 Today’s blog post on minimalist backpacking is by our wonderful apprentice Sara Berberi.
-Congratulations to Sara on the completion of her apprenticeship this week.
+Congratulations to Sara on the completion of her apprenticeship.

 When I was younger, I was one of those people that would have no idea what to pack, and I would say to myself, “What if I end up needing this?”
 I liked to have a lot of options.
 This kind of thinking led me to pack heavy in multiple large check-in bags.
 But, according to research, having more options can be a problem for your decision-making and happiness!
 Now, I’m a lot more selective in what I buy and what I pack for any of my travels and I’ll be sharing my tips below.
 So, here’s a guide on minimalist backpacking for any sort of vacation, from a weekend trip to years of travel.

 Benefits of Minimalist Backpacking